-Nimish also has an active class action and mass tort practice.
-He is one of the firm’s lead attorneys in the Takata air bag litigation, which has resulted in approved and proposed settlements totaling over $1 billion to date.
-He helped lead the litigation against BP over its allegedly defective solar panels, which recently received preliminary approval for a national settlement valued at $67 million, and is working on the MDL action arising out of the Takata air bag recall.
-Prior to that, he worked on litigation against Toyota for sudden acceleration problems in its vehicles, and against Pfizer on litigation related to its prescription drugs Bextra and Celebrex.
-With his science and engineering background, Nimish also works on the firm’s environmental cases and investigations, including the 2015 Santa Barbara oil spill, currently being litigated in federal court in Los Angeles, and the TVA coal ash spill in Kingston, Tennessee, which settled in 2014 for nearly $28 million.
+In his class action practice, Nimish is one of the firm’s lead attorneys in the Takata air bag litigation, which has resulted in approved and proposed settlements totaling over $1 billion to date.
+He helped lead the litigation against BP over its allegedly defective solar panels, which resulted in a nationwide settlement valued at $67 million.
+Prior to that, he worked on litigation against Toyota for sudden acceleration problems in its vehicles, and against Pfizer for its allegedly defective prescription drugs Bextra and Celebrex.
+With his chemical engineering background, Nimish also works on the firm’s environmental cases and investigations, including the 2015 Santa Barbara oil spill, currently being litigated in federal court in Los Angeles, and the TVA coal ash spill in Kingston, Tennessee, which settled in 2014 for nearly $28 million.

-Nimish was named a Northern California Super Lawyer each year from 2013-2016, and a Northern California Rising Star in 2012.
+Nimish has been named a Super Lawyer each year from 2013-2017 after being selected as a Rising Star in 2012.
 He previously served on the Board of the East Bay Community Law Center, and the Board of the South Asian Bar Association of Northern California.
 He is also a member of the State Bar of California, American Bar Association, Bar Association of San Francisco, and Consumer Attorneys of California, and serves on the Conference and Education Committee of the Taxpayers Against Fraud Education Fund.

 In addition to his degree from the University of California, Berkeley, School of Law (Berkeley Law), Nimish earned a B.S. with high honors in Chemical Engineering and a B.A. in the Plan II Liberal Arts Honors Program from the University of Texas at Austin.

 Nimish has published several legal and scientific articles, including “American Chemistry Council v.
 Johnson: Community Right to Know, But About What?”
 Ecology Law Quarterly, Winter 2006, and “Analysis of Motor Vehicle Emissions in a Houston Tunnel during Texas Air Quality Study 2000,” Atmospheric Environment, 38, 3363-3372 (2004).
 He also serves as a contributor to the LexisNexis publication California Class Actions and Coordinated Proceedings.